The microdisplay, reinvented.

 A modern art installation features two intersecting blue laser beams from a source on the floor, projecting onto a wall in a dark room.

-MEMS mirror directs it
+MEMS mirror steers it

 Millions of light dots at >120Hz.